padarom/pca-one/docs/control_signals.md

 - `PCA`: Program Counter Active
 - `PCe`: Program Counter Enable (Output to Bus)
 - `J`: Jump (Program Counter Set)
+- `SPs`: Stack Pointer Set
+- `SPe`: Stack Pointer Enable (Output to Bus)
 - `BUS1`: Set 1 on Bus
 - `TMPs`: Temporary ALU Register Set
 - `ACCs`: Accumulator Set
 - `ACCe`: Accumulator Enable (Output to Bus)

-*R7* is directly connected to a 7-segment output.

 ## Instruction Decoder
-The instruction decoder concatenates the opcode and current step number to provide a 16-bit wide output.
-This is implemented by using two programmed EEPROMs.
+The instruction decoder concatenates the opcode and current step number to provide an output for each of the control signals during each step of the execution.
+This is implemented using microcode via multiple EEPROMs.

 #### Notes
 - `R0s`-`R7s` and `R0e`-`R7e` are each single outputs (GPR set and GPR enable).
-This output, in addition to the register address is then multiplexed to create the correct control signal.
+This output, in addition to the register address is then demultiplexed to set the corresponding control signal.